Call For a Free Quote

 Oriental Cockroaches are shiny Black or Brown in color.
 They are commonly found in sewers, drains, under floorboards, and other dark damp places.
 These cockroaches prefer warm conditions and their life span is around up to six months.
 The female oriental cockroach can lay up to 50 eggs at a time.
 Oriental Cockroaches often feed on garbage and decaying organic matter.
 The oriental cockroach is also known as a water bug or black beetle.

 Smoky brown cockroaches are shiny dark brown and are strong fliers.
 They grow up to three-quarters of an inch long and have wings that cover their bodies when they fly.
-The smoky brown cockroaches feed on decaying organic matter, so they may be found in sewers, drains, damp basements, under refrigerators, or other appliances.
+The smoky brown cockroach feed on decaying organic matter, so they may be found in sewers, drains, damp basements, under refrigerators or other appliances.
 These cockroaches prefer a moist environment and need water to survive.

 Cockroaches can spread the following diseases:

 - Typhoid Fever

 Cockroaches can also cause asthma and allergies in humans.
 They are associated with dermatitis and psoriasis.
 With time and persistence, your cockroach infestation can be controlled or even eliminated altogether.
 The best way to make sure that your home is free from roaches is with an ongoing maintenance plan put together by an exterminator.